PACNOLOGY/Easy-PDFs/README.md

 Prerequisites:

-  -GIMP which you can download from https://www.gimp.org/, just install the version best for your OS, it covers the big 3 (windows, mac, linux).
+  -GIMP, which you can download from https://www.gimp.org/, just install the version best for your OS, it covers the big 3 (windows, mac, linux).

   -Any PDF program, even your web browser will work.

-  -Any photos you'll be putting through this process
+  -Any photos you'll be putting through this process.

 We're gonna start with a new file in GIMP, preferably the size of whatever paper your office or agency uses.
 <img src=https://imgur.com/WoEothL.png>